Translated from English by gtranslate.io

 To activate individual settings you have to switch off the folder settings (by this the style of the particular track/route automatically shifts to the global settings):

-It is possible to change individual style of multiple tracks/routes:
+It is possible to change the individual style of multiple tracks/routes:

-Style of recorded tracks can be set according to used recording profile.
+The style of recorded tracks can be set according to the used recording profile.